chrisandoryan/Wazoy/README.md

 ¯\\_(ツ)_/¯

 ### Sidecar VEnvoy to Challenge Container

-A prebuilt version of VEnvoy can be obtained from [Docker Hub](https://hub.docker.com/repository/docker/siahaan/venvoy).
+You can obtain a prebuilt version of VEnvoy from [siahaan/venvoy](https://hub.docker.com/repository/docker/siahaan/venvoy) on Docker Hub.

-Adjust your `docker-compose.yml` to include VEnvoy container.
-As a sidecar deployment, one challenge container will need one VEnvoy container.
+To use VEnvoy for your CTF challenge, adjust your `docker-compose.yml` to include the VEnvoy container in the same network.
+As a sidecar deployment, **one challenge container will need one VEnvoy container**.

 ```
 version: '3'

 services:

+  # CTF Challenge Container
   app-backend:
-    build: ./app-backend/
+    build: ./app
     expose:
       - 5000

+  # VEnvoy Container
   venvoy:
     image: siahaan/venvoy
     environment: